RockitBootcamp/Phoenix-Admin/Student Reviews/15.3/Derek Doughty.md

 ### 6/26/15
 - Kris: Interview, didn't have time to finish.
 He passed HTML and some CSS (basic selector strategies and flow/floats).

+### 6/29/15
+- Kris: Interview, passed
+  - he still struggled some on the callback functions, but did get it.
+Gave him suggestion of doing katas, but before erasing and re-doing, told him to say out loud what is happening on each line so he has a better idea of what is being done and not just memorizing things.
+He liked that idea.
+Also talked about re-doing projects that use areas he is struggling.